SriMethan/randomnumgen/README.md

 ```

 ## License
-randomnumgen is licensed under the MIT (or any later version at your option).
-Check out LICENSE.txt for the full text.
+randomnumgen is licensed under the MIT Check out LICENSE.txt for the full text.